FunnyWolf/Viper/docs/en/training/cthun3_and_viper_collaborate.md

-## Vulnerability scanning
+## Vulnerability Scanning
 ### -vs
-Used in combination with portscan, the vulnerability will automatically add the ip:port of the protocol that meets the criteria in the portscan result to the crack queue, just enter
+Used in combination with portscan.
+Vulnerability scanning will automatically add the ip:port with the eligible protocol in the portscan result to the cracking queue.
+Just enter: